SebGSX/rankings/README.md

 - **GitHub Copilot:** Used to assist with code generation and suggestions within the IDE, commit messages, pull request descriptions, pull request reviews, and documentation.
 - **Grok:** Used to assist with research and code review using the [Tom Prompt](https://github.com/SebGSX/Prompt-Engineering/blob/main/prompt-engineering/pull-request-review.md).

+### Sample Data

+Sample data files should be created for local testing purposes including the following:
+- `empty-file.txt`: An empty file.
+- `invalid-data.txt`: A file containing invalid data.
+- `sample-data.txt`: A file containing valid data.

+> *Note:* Sample data is not provided in the repo and the `.gitignore` file excludes `[Ss]ampleData/`.

 ### Code Quality and Security